A number of high-ranking departures at SAO point to a void in reporting on the powerful agency.

 A bit of background on reporting about SAO: Typically, SAO tends to get less coverage than BPD and City Hall.
 This is particularly true under Mosby's reign, as her office does not engage with the press often.

 The Fenton/Kevin Rector era of reporting and commenting on crime was marked by several such moments, where police officers that were implicated in wrong-doing were given the benefit of the doubt while SAO was expected to have known and reported on them or handled cases better.
-The point is not that SAO has been blameless, rather that somehow the original sins they may have helped conceal kept getting forgiven or overlooked by these reporters.
+The point is not that SAO has been blameless, rather that somehow the original sins they may have helped conceal received less of a critical examination.
 Rector still shows teeth in his attacks on Mosby/SAO in a way that he never has for any BPD leader.
-It's not hard to connect these biases back to the reporters' main sources.

 Recently, however, key SAO stories seems to be missing from headlines altogether.
 There has been scarce reporting on departures.
-There has also been scarce reporting on the slow-to-dead pace by which SAO's Conviction Integrity Unit is handling GTTF cases, a huge story.
+There has also been scarce reporting on the slow-to-dead pace by which SAO's Conviction Integrity Unit is handling GTTF cases.
 Media has not followed up on anecdotal reports from defense attorneys that the office is not actively pursuing justice for GTTF victims.
 It is missing other blatant evidence:

-Deputy ASA Bledsoe is personally overseeing GTTF conviction integrity.
+Deputy ASA Bledsoe is overseeing GTTF conviction integrity.
 Her name has been added to GTTF cases on Maryland's case search database.
 Here, she indicated that she may not be that proactive in her role.
-This is a big story that needs to be investigated.
 SAO's effort to overturn marijuana convictions overshadowed the office's lack of effort here.

 There are a few main reasons for the slowdown on reporting on SAO: